Gastrointestinal Manometry

 Aetna considers the following medically necessary:

-3. Colonic motility studies (colonic manometry) to guide decision-making for surgery in children with refractory colonic motility / defecatory disorders.
+3. Colonic motility studies (colonic manometry) to guide decision-making for surgery in children with refractory colonic motility / defecatory disorders;

-The following procedures are considered experimental and investigational because the effectiveness of these approaches has not been established:
+The following procedures are considered experimental, investigational, or unproven because the effectiveness of these approaches has not been established:

 1. Antroduodenal manometry for all other indications (other than the ones listed above).
-Antroduodenal manometry has no proven additional value if tests of gastric function reveal delayed emptying or abnormal myoelectrical activity.
+Antroduodenal manometry has no proven additional value if tests of gastric function reveal delayed emptying or abnormal myoelectrical activity;

-2. Colonic motility studies for all other indications (other than the ones listed above).
+2. Colonic motility studies for all other indications (other than the ones listed above);

 3. Related Policies